Key Financial Figures

 Breakdown of property portfolio securing NAMA loans – by location and asset type

-In terms of geographical location, the breakdown of property securing NAMA loans as at 30 June 2013 is set out in Figure A. 57% of property assets are located in Ireland, 29% are located in Britain and 4% in Northern Ireland.
-The rest are located outside of these jurisdictions, principally in Germany, USA, Portugal and France.
+In terms of geographical location, the breakdown of property securing NAMA loans as at 31 December 2013 is set out in Figure A.

 Figure A: Portfolio concentration by location